radareorg/radare.org/rsoc/2019/tasks.md

 ### Sdbtization
 Radare2 is being slowly refactored to store all the information about session, user metadata and state of debugger in the [SDB](https://github.com/radare/sdb) - simple key-value database.
 This work still ungoing.
 So helping us with a few sdbtization bugs will introduce you into the radare2 codebase structure.

 We have decided to not sdbize everything, and use RBTree and RDict when necessary, so be sure to ask developers before starting.
-Also, some places in r2 (like the version bin parser) are using SDB in a very poor way.
+Also, some places in r2 (like the version bin parser) are using SDB in a poor way.
 Fixing those cases counts too.

 [See issues](https://github.com/radare/radare2/issues?q=is%3Aopen+is%3Aissue+label%3Asdbtization)